 Fairfax County's transportation system links resident and businesses with commercial hubs and cultural attractions throughout the Washington, D.C., metropolitan area and the world.

 The Washington Metropolitan Area Transit Authority operates an interconnected rail and bus service known as "Metro."
 Currently, the Metrorail system is 106.3 miles (171 km) long with 86 stations.
 Metrorail operates year round and opens 5 a.m. weekdays and 7 a.m. on weekends.
 It closes at midnight Sunday to Thursday.
 On Friday and Saturday nights, Metro stays open until 3 a.m.

 Fairfax County is served by five Metrorail stations located at West Falls Church, Merrifield/Dunn Loring, Vienna/Fairfax/GMU, Huntington and Franconia/Springfield-- all of which have park-and-ride facilities.
 Additional Fairfax County Metrorail stations along the new Silver line to Washington Dulles International Airport are under construction.
 The Dulles Metrorail Project is a 23-mile transit line connecting Northern Virginia to the rest of the region.
 The project is being built in two phases.
 The first phase will extend Metro from the Orange Line between East and West Falls Church stations to Wiehle Avenue and includes four stations in Tysons Corner.
-The expected completion date for Phase 1 is January 2014.
+The expected completion date for Phase 1 is early spring 2014.
 Phase 2 will extend Metro through Reston and Herndon to Dulles Airport and Route 772 in Loudoun County.